WilkAndy/pinn_advection/README.md

 Physics-informed neural networks (PINNs) were [introduced](https://www.sciencedirect.com/science/article/pii/S0021999118307125) by Raissi, Perdikaris and Karniadakis in 2019, as a method of finding numerical solutions to continuous and discrete-time partial differential equations, as well as parameterising those equations using data.
 In this repository, I want to concentrate on the case of finding a numerical solution to the continuous-time advection equation.
 No doubt this has been done my many other authors, but I'm trying to teach myself!

-Towards the end of this page, I outline the other features of Raissi, Perdikaris and Karniadakis's work, namely [Discrete time integration via Runge-Kutta](#rungekutta)
+Towards the end of this page, I outline the other features of Raissi, Perdikaris and Karniadakis's work, namely [discrete time integration via Runge-Kutta](#rungekutta) and [parameter identification](#paramid)

 ## Required packages